Biography

 Postdoctoral Experience

-In order to gain experience in a field accessible to my disability, I accepted a staff scientist position supporting Dr. Mia Levy at the Vanderbilt-Ingram Cancer.
-In the Levy group, I acquired expertise in data modeling, knowledge representation, and ontology development and contributed to enhancing data models supporting structured curation of genomic clinical trial eligibility criteria.
+In order to gain experience in a field accessible to my disability, I accepted a research analyst position position supporting Dr. Mia Levy at the Vanderbilt-Ingram Cancer.
+In the Levy group, I acquired expertise in data modeling, knowledge representation, and ontology development and contributed to enhancing data models supporting structured curation of genomic clinical trial eligibility criteria and was promoted to Staff Scientist after less than a year.
 Those data models were used to power the public-facing resource My Cancer Genome (MCG), a website that is viewed 8,000 times a week by individuals in 211 countries and territories around the world.
 Our data model was also used in partnership with GenomeOncology’s Workbench services, where it powered the generation of over 40,000 interpretative reports for 31 academic medical centers and commercial labs licensing these services.
 This content was made available through APIs for use in electronic health records as well as in generation of molecular pathology interpretive reports.
 I also worked with an expert interdisciplinary team to develop a clinical molecular oncology consult service to increase access to personalized medicine for patients seeing Vanderbilt-affiliated community oncologists.
 Finally, I contributed to two Moonshot to Cure Cancer working group documents.
 I have recently returned to this team to collaborate on the development of informatics- and knowledge-driven clinical decision support at VUMC.

 Scientific Work Experience